Why do this problem?

 What is the connection between the number of sticks you need, the number of units you need, and the dimensions of the rectangle?

-Think about the rectangles it's possible to make if you use two, three, four... squares, some sticks and some units.
+Think about the rectangles it's possible to make if you use 2, 3, 4... squares, some sticks and some units.

 Finding Factors consolidates the ideas met here and has factorisations which require negative terms.